 Does head lice infestation cause any diseases?

-No they are not carriers of any diseases and do not cause any diseases.
+No, they are not carriers of any diseases and do not cause any diseases.
 But if the infestation prevails for a long time then it can cause extreme skin irritations.

-What does a head lice look like?
+What does a head louse look like?